July 03, 2018

 It’s also a good idea to have the electrician check your unplugged appliances to make sure they’re still safe to use.

 If your home’s wiring was submerged in water for days or even hours, you’ll need to replace it.
-The same goes for wiring in appliances, too.
+The same goes for wiring appliances, too.

 See, even if an electrician tests the wiring and it works, it will probably corrode in the future—especially if your home was flooded with salty seawater.